apache/deltacloud/server/tests/README.md

 * Steps:    1.
 Open 'tests/drivers/ec2/images_tests.rb'
-            2. Since the current tests did not capture this bug, go to the end of this file and add yoru code there:
+            2. Since the current tests did not capture this bug, go to the end of this file and add your code there:

                it 'should provide correct output' do
                 # assertions go here